rahul-verma/arjuna/docs/source/guiauto/withx.rst

 **Defining Your Own Locators** using **withx**
 ==============================================

-As seen in :ref:`coded_locator_exts` section, Arjuna defines its own locator extensions to provide advanced identification facilities.
-These can be externalised and used in GNS as well - :ref:`gns_locator_exts`.
+As seen in :ref:`locator_exts` section, Arjuna defines its own locator extensions to provide advanced identification facilities.

 This leads to a lot of reuse of custom locator strings as well as representing complex reusable locators in an easy manner.